Data Ingestion

-Data Ingestion: A Brief History of the First Mile Problem
+Data Ingestion 101: Defining the First Mile Problem in Data

-2010 to 2015: The advent of cloud computing and growth of ETL solutions
+2010 to 2015: The Introduction of Cloud Computing Leads to an Explosion of ETL Solutions

 The big three biggest cloud providers were all underway by 2010.
 Amazon Web Services (AWS) rolled out in 2006, followed by Google's App Engine in 2008 and Microsoft's Azure Cloud Services in 2010.
 Their primary focus was on offering a web application hosting platform on which to create apps.